Key takeaways

 But which card is best for you?
 Ultimately, that depends on what you’re trying to accomplish when you sign up.
 Below we compare these two Chase credit cards based on their features and rewards to help you find the right fit.

-Feature Chase Slate Edge Chase Freedom Unlimited
+Chase Slate Edge Chase Freedom Unlimited

 Annual fee $0 $0

 Sign-up bonus None Earn an extra 1.5% on everything you buy (on up to $20,000 spent in the first year) — worth up to $300 cash back.
-That’s 6.5% on travel purchased through Chase Travel, 4.5% on dining and drugstores, and 3% on all other purchases.
+That’s 6.5% on travel purchased through Chase Travel, 4.5% on dining and drugstores and 3% on all other purchases.

-Introductory APR offer 0% intro APR for the first 18 months on purchases and balance transfers (after that, a 20.49% – 29.24% variable APR applies) 0% intro APR for the first 15 months on purchases (after that, a 20.49% – 29.24% variable APR applies)
+Introductory APR offer 0% intro APR for the first 18 months from account opening on purchases and balance transfers (after that, a 20.49% – 29.24% variable APR applies) 0% intro APR for the first 15 months from account opening on purchases and balance transfers (after that, a 20.49% – 29.24% variable APR applies)

 Chase Slate Edge vs. Chase Freedom Unlimited highlights